-I have just read two illuminating books on houses systems in astrology.
-Robert Hand’s “Whole signs – The Oldest House System” and the “History of the Houses” by Robert Powell.
+I moved over to using whole sign houses exclusively in 2013.
+Here is the article about that change.
+The books that prompted me to look into Whole Signs in the first place were; Robert Hand’s “Whole signs – The Oldest House System” and the “History of the Houses” by Robert Powell.
 Between the two Roberts I think I have found a house system that works and has the weight of history and scientific analysis to back it up.

 The whole of modern Western Astrology is based on the tropical zodiac, which is based on the seasons and nothing to do with actual star-gazing.
 The AC represents 0 degs Aries, the beginning of the vernal equinox, the start of the pagan year spring.
 New life, new starts, birth and so on, showing the evolution of the soul through the signs, which are really the months of the year.